-The benchmark Bank Of America Merrill Lynch Euro Non-Financial Fixed & Floating Rate High Yield Index is used for the purpose of financial performance measurement.
+The benchmark, Stoxx Europe 600 ex UK Net Dividends Reinvested, is used for financial performance measurement objectives.
 This index has been chosen independently of the environmental and/or social characteristics promoted by the Fund.

 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?